Respond • Recover • Protect

 How to avoid it

-• Be cautious of online relationships that escalate quickly.
+• Be cautious when online relationships escalate very quickly.

-• Never send money, gift cards, or crypto to someone you have not met.
+• Never send money, gift cards, or crypto to someone you have not truly verified.

-• Watch for emergencies, travel issues, or restricted access stories.
+• Watch for repeated emergencies, travel excuses, or urgent money asks.

 If you fell for it